rajeev-dw9/rajeev-dw9.github.io/README.md

 If you like the theme, give it a star!

-## User community

-The vibrant community of **al-folio** users is growing!
-Academics around the world use this theme for their homepages, blogs, lab pages, as well as webpages for courses, workshops, conferences, meetups, and more.
-Check out the community webpages below.
-Feel free to add your own page(s) by sending a PR.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).